axibase/atsd-use-cases/research/fitness-index/README.md

-Looking at an entire set of data at once is often unhelpful and overwhelming, but this visualization can be used to offer a wide lens through which to view what amounts to quite a lot of data over a long period of time.
+Looking at an entire set of data at once is often unhelpful and overwhelming, but this visualization can be used to offer a wide lens through which to view what amounts to a large amount of data over a long period of time.
 The grey Benchmark Average line simplifies the visualization by establishing a standard and providing perspective to someone who may be otherwise unfamiliar with the scoring system.